Tommibjo/Spring-example/README.md

  ## Usage

  There is no usage.
 Though this project was usefull for me:
- I am learning ABC:s of Spring framework.
+ I am learning ABC:s of Spring framework (i.e. About beanfactory, XML conf, injections)

- Displaying the usage of:
- * ApplicationContext (Beanfactory container)
-  -> TextInterface.java
- * How to set properties of bean in Spring Bean Configuration XML file via <property>
-  -> Customer.java
- * How to set bean constructor arguments in Spring Bean Configuration XML file via <constructor-arg> -> PurchaseOrder.java
- * How to do simple dependency injection (injecting Terms dependency to Customer class) -> dependent: Customer.java - dependency: terms.java